Guide to Lenders Mortgage review

 - Rental history

-If you want to compare multiple loan offers in one place, Guide to Lenders could help you find a mortgage to suit your needs.
-It’s connected with 150 lenders and you won’t pay fees to get a quote.
-But its relationship with the QuinStreet marketing firm may mean that your information will be shared and used for marketing purposes.
+Guide to Lenders is good for comparing multiple loan offers in one place, and you won’t pay to get a quote.
+But its relationship with the QuinStreet marketing firm may mean that your information is shared and used for marketing purposes.
 And you won’t know how much you’ll pay in fees until the lending process is underway.